IS-ENES3/IS-ENES-Portal-Website/pages/hpc-workshops-detailed.md

 **Venue**: Barcelona Supercomputing Center, Barcelona, Spain

-[IS-ENES3](https://is.enes.org/) organises this workshop of the European Network for Earth System modelling (ENES) in collaboration with [ESiWACE2](https://esiwace.eu/).
-It will gather experts on HPC in earth system modelling at an hybrid event.
-A streaming service for remote participants (including speakers) will be available but after those 2 years of very scarce social interactions due to the pandemic, we strongly encourage everyone to travel and physically attend the workshop.
+[IS-ENES3](https://is.enes.org/) organised this workshop of the European Network for Earth System modelling ([ENES](https://portal.enes.org/)) in collaboration with [ESiWACE2](https://esiwace.eu/).
+It gathered experts on HPC in earth system modelling at an hybrid event.
-Building on the previous ENES HPC workshops (Lecce, 2011 & 2018; Toulouse, 2013 & 2016; Hamburg, 2014 & 2020), the talks are structured around the 5 following topics:
+Building on the previous ENES HPC workshops (Lecce, 2011 & 2018; Toulouse, 2013 & 2016; Hamburg, 2014 & 2020), the talks were structured around the 5 following topics:

 - European and International HPC Landscape
 - Mix traditional modeling with Machine Learning